-The Bienenstich, or bee sting cake, hails from the Bayern region of Munich in Germany.
+Bee Sting Cake hails from the Bayern region of Munich in Germany.
 This detectable pastry consists of two layers of sweetened yeast dough, filled with a butter cream and topped with caramelized almonds and honey.
 The name of “Bee Sting” is said to have come from the baker who was stung by a bee while baking.
 Similar to a cream puff, this dessert is a wonderful addition to any summer barbecue, and a sweet way to celebrate the Fourth of July!Save time with a wonderful baking mix of Bientisch.

-Bremer Butterkuchen(butter cake) is a German classic favorite.
+Bremer Butterkuchen(butter cake) is a favorite German classic.
 As the name implies, this delectable treat comes from Bremen, in the northern region of Germany.
-Despite its relatively simple composition, this dessert has become a staple throughout Germany over the years.
+Despite being relatively simple over the years this dessert has become a staple throughout Germany.
 The German tradition of Kaffee and Kuchen (coffee and cake) has definitely welcomed this simple confection as a complement to any tea or coffee drink.
-This treat is an easy addition for your summer entertainments, and one that will be enjoyed by all!
+This treat is an easy addition for your summer entertainment, and one that will be enjoyed by all!

-The recipe for Streuselkuchen (streusel cake) comes from Silesia, now a part of western Poland.
+Streusel Cake comes from Silesia, now a part of western Poland.
 This sweet treat is made of a simple dough bottom, layered with a topping of choice then covered with streusel for a nice texture.
 Streusel is the German equivalent of crumble, consisting of flour, sugar, and butter.
 In fact, this dessert can kindle a nostalgic response, bringing you back to Oma’s kitchen.
 Think cherry pie, but on the next level!
 Convenience yourself with a new Cherry Streuselkuchen baking mix.